VirtualSC and Students with Individualized Education Programs (IEPs)

 During enrollment, VSC will be responsible for the following:

 - Providing those accommodations that are possible in virtual learning as specified on the student’s IEP.
-Examples of accommodations that may be provided by VSC include clarifying/repeating directions; allowing the use of a dictionary/glossary; extended time (which must be outlined on the IEP relative to online learning and pacing guides); use of graphic organizers; notes, outlines, and instructions; and visual organizers.
-Please note that this is not an exhaustive list of potential accommodations that a student may need for access to an online course.
+Examples of accommodations that may be provided by VSC include: clarifying/repeating directions; allowing the use of a dictionary/glossary; extended time (which must be outlined on the IEP relative to online learning and pacing guides); use of graphic organizers; notes, outlines, and instructions; and visual organizers.
+Please note that this is not an exhaustive list of potential accommodations that a student may need to access an online course.
 Also, please note that these examples may not be possible in every VSC course.